bomball/ICP2017F/Shortcuts.md

 **Git Branching**
-*1)* type git branch nameofbranch to make a new branch *2)* type git checkout nameofbranch to switch to a different branch
+*1)* type git branch nameofbranch to make a new branch *2)* type git checkout nameofbranch to switch to a different branch *3)* type git branch to view what branches you have

 <br />**VIM Shortcuts** <br />
 *1)* VI editor (type vi and file name)<br />